gasparl/BASS/README.md

 - _aro_resid_: Linear regression residuals for arousal ratings (same as for valence, see above).
 - _black_px_: Number of black pixels in the image.
 - _white_px_: Number of white pixels in the image.
-- _keywords_: Keywords for the given images.
+- _keywords_: Keywords for the given image.

 ### Website